-Essential reading for everyone with an interest in tobacco control, including public health professionals, researchers, policy makers and educators.
+The journal is essential reading for everyone with an interest in tobacco control, including public health professionals, researchers, policy makers and educators.

-Access the News and Views
+Access the News and Views blog here.

 To cite: Vallone DM, Bennett M, Xiao H, et al. Tobacco Control

 Objective: To estimate the prevalence of JUUL use and identify demographic and psychosocial correlates of use among youth and young adults in the USA.

 Conclusion: JUUL use was significantly higher among young people, with those under 21 having significantly higher odds of ever and current use.
 Frequency of use patterns suggest youth may not be experimenting with the device but using it regularly.
 Given the high nicotine content of JUUL, there is concern over the potential for addiction and other serious health consequences among young people.
 Findings suggest strong regulatory actions are needed to prevent youth and young adult uptake.